NicholasLYang/saber/NOTES.md

 Tell the function that initially captures the value to add it to its environment struct.
 Then build field chain and rewrite var to be a field access

+## Control Flow Analysis

+For functions, replace end expression in block with a return statement

+This allows us to have function bodies that are a vector of statements.

+Then for control flow, check that there is a return statement at the end.